xlegend1024/az-infra-wrkshp-101/3. Hands on Labs/3.2. Manage NSG/Readme.md

 You can control network traffic.
     ![alt text](./images/3.2.7.png)

-1. Network Security Group
+1. Create Network Security Group

-    Understand how to create and manage NSG rules.
+    Click '+ New' and search 'Network Security Group'.
-    Use following names for this lab.
+    Use following names to create new NSG for this lab.

     |Name|Subscription|Resource Group|Location|
     |---|---|---|---|
     |webapp-dev-nsg|*yoursubscription*|*yourresourcegroup*|West US|

 1. Add Inbound Security Rules

+    Allow TCP 22 and TCP 80 port for dev and test environment.

-    1. Open SSH port
+    1. Allow  SSH port

     Click 'Inbound security rules' at the Settings.
 Click *Add*.
     And select *SSH* from 'Service' combo box.